New Brunswick Rock Climbing

 New Brunswick is considered the drive-by province.
-Despite having been labelled that, it offers lots of opportunities for the visiting climber.
-All of the climbing areas are located in the South.
+Despite having been labelled that insipid characteristic, it offers lots of opportunities for the visiting climber.
+All of the climbing areas are located in the South of the province.

 Aside from these crags in the Welsford Valley, New Brunswick offers a lot more climbing, mainly sport climbing.

 in the City of Saint John consists of an old limestone quarry.
 Surprisingly, the rock is quality and the location is nice and quaint.